 1 tablespoon of fresh ginger, finely chopped or grated

 2 cups of young leeks with greens, finely chopped

 2 plum tomatoes, pureed

-3 cups of fresh green peas
+3 cups of fresh or frozen green peas

 2 cups of water